-What are the complications of lumbar disk disease?
+What are the complications of lumbar disc disease?

 Maintaining a healthy weight, participating in regular exercise, and using good posture can lessen your risk for lumbar disk disease.

-- Lumbar disk disease may occur when a disc in the low back area of the spine bulges or herniates from between the bony area of the spine.
+- Lumbar disc disease may occur when a disc in the low back area of the spine bulges or herniates from between the bony area of the spine.

-- Lumbar disk disease causes lower back pain and leg pain and weakness that is made worse by movement and activity.
+- Lumbar disc disease causes lower back pain and leg pain and weakness that is made worse by movement and activity.

 - The first step in treatment is to reduce pain and reduce the risk of further injury to the spine.

 - Surgery may be considered if the more conservative therapy fails.